 If you have an idea, like “blog writing”, do a search called Alphabet Soup.
 Google provides hits as you type.
 If you start typing “blog writing” Google gives you a hit of other searched keywords.
 See the example below.

 Next, do an actual search.
 Take a look at the competition on the first page.
 If you find pages like “WikiHow”, you probably have a good chance of ranking.
 If you find the first page to be a very high traffic websites pass.
 The cost will be high.
-I personally keep searching.
+We keep doing research.
 Don’t be tempted, keep focused on your initial strategy.

 Long-Tail versus Short-Tail

-Short-Tail keywords are words like “blogging”.
-Long-tail keywords are sequences like “How to blog and make money”.
-The long-tail keywords and getting a platform to get free keyword search allows for you to rank higher.
+Short-Tail keywords are short structured phrases – “blogging.”
+Long-tail keywords are longer – think sentences, for example: “How to blog and make money”.
+The long-tail keywords and getting a platform to research free keyword search allows you to rank higher.
 When people do searches like “How to blog and make money” you know exactly what the person is searching for and can direct specific traffic to the person’s needs.
 It’s very powerful when building content to target key needs of a search.

 Free Versus Paid Tools

-When you are doing a free keyword search, here are the important metrics to track:
+When you are doing a free keyword search, here are the critical metrics to track: